OpenVisualCloud/Media-Transport-Library/doc/design.md

 ### 2.5 The tasklet API for application

 Applications can also leverage the efficient tasklet framework.
+An important note is that the callback tasklet function cannot use any blocking methods, as the thread resource is shared among many tasklets.
 For more information, please refer to the [mtl_sch_api](../include/mtl_sch_api.h).
 Example usage is provided below:

 ```bash
     mtl_sch_create